Top 10 inkjet multifunction printers

 Models in this list of multifunction inkjet printers start at around $100 and combine a printer, scanner, copier, and (sometimes) a fax machine

-Slow scan speeds
+Slow scanning speeds